Register for Sanctuary and Patio Worship Services

 Parable Coffee Lab will be open, of course.
 So stop by for a hot (or cold) drink!

 For a sneak peek at Sunday’s worship songs, click the button below.

 After months of meeting exclusively online, Bel Air is now open for church on campus.
 Read on to learn more about important modifications that have been made to keep you and your family healthy as you gather for worship!

 Frequently Asked Questions

-Why are you choosing to resume on-campus worship gatherings now?
+Why are you holding on-campus worship gathering now?

 – As the pandemic and its effects continue to stretch into the unknown future, we are seeking to best serve our church family in ways that are in alignment with our mission, vision, and values.
 Our elders believe that adding an in-person worship gathering is an important and significant way in which we can serve our church family at this time.